SharePoint

 Learn more about AMR efforts undertaken by AMRCO in education, surveillance and risk assessment, research and optimisation of antimicrobial use in the subsequent sections.

-World Antimicrobial Awareness Week social media campaigns
+World AMR Awareness Week social media campaigns

 Professional training for healthcare professionals